Mukund934/Serena-Care/README.md

 ## 📖 Overview

-🌿 SerenaCare is a modern, mobile-responsive therapist website designed for Dr. Serena Blake, a licensed clinical psychologist based in Los Angeles.
+🌿 Serena Care is a modern, mobile-responsive therapist website designed for Dr. Serena Blake, a licensed clinical psychologist based in Los Angeles.
 The platform offers a warm, professional digital presence where clients can explore services, learn about the therapist, and seamlessly get in touch for support.

 Built using Next.js 14 and Tailwind CSS, SerenaCare mirrors industry-quality reference designs from real-world therapists.
 It prioritizes clean UX, accessible layout, and calming aesthetics — all designed to build trust with visitors seeking mental health support.